back to Blog

 Should You Use a Humidifier or Dehumidifier for Winter?

 The first thing most people think of when it comes to winter is heat.
-But, there is another element to indoor air quality and comfort you can’t overlook.
-Keeping the humidity in your home balanced in the winter prevents mold and health issues .
-You’ll also find your home far more comfortable with the right humidity level.
-Having the right amount of humidity prevents static electricity and dry air.
+However, there’s another crucial element to indoor air quality and comfort that you can’t overlook: humidity.
+Keeping the humidity in your home balanced during the winter helps prevent mold and various health issues.
+With the right humidity level, your home will feel much more comfortable.

 First, know how the seasonal changes affect your home’s relative humidity levels.
 Most homes should have a relative humidity level of 40 to 50 percent.
 This may fluctuate depending on the humidity levels outside.
 Cold winter air is dry, so you will want to use a humidifier in the winter more than dehumidifier.